silverballz/rgverse/CONTRIBUTING.md

 ## 🙋 Need Help?

 - Stuck somewhere?
 Open an issue [here](https://github.com/Piyush-t24/rgverse/issues) 🧩
-- Or ping the maintainers directly on Discord 📩
+- Or mail at rgverse2025@gmail.com to get assistance from the maintainers 📨

 ---